 Federal Pell Grant

 Pell Grants are awarded to undergraduate students who have not earned a bachelor’s or a professional degree.
 The student must meet all eligibility requirements and be admitted to Highland Community College.
 Eligibility for Pell is determined by the results of the FAFSA application and the amount of the Pell award is prorated based on the number of credit hours enrolled.
-The Pell Grant is gift aid and does not have to be repaid.
+The Pell Grant is a gift aid and does not have to be repaid.
 Please read this important announcement regarding Pell Grant eligibility.

 Federal Supplemental Educational Opportunity Grant (SEOG)

-The Federal Supplemental Educational Opportunity Grant (SEOG) program is for undergraduates with exceptional financial need.
+The Federal Supplemental Educational Opportunity Grant (SEOG) program is for undergraduates with exceptional financial needs.
 Pell Grant recipients with the lowest expected family contributions (EFCs) will be considered first for a FSEOG.
 Funding is limited so not all eligible students will receive this grant.
-FSEOG is gift aid and does not have to be repaid.
+FSEOG is a gift aid and does not have to be repaid.

 Federal Direct Student Loans